sohailanwaralmani74/utility-tools/png-to-jpg.md

   <h2>Best Practices for PNG to JPG Conversion</h2>
   <p>
     Always keep your original PNG files as a backup.
 Check the converted JPG for background color and edge quality, especially if the original used transparency.
 Avoid re-saving a JPG multiple times, since each export reduces quality further.
+Check out <a href="https://iamrango.com/webp-to-png" style="color:#0066cc; text-decoration:underline;">WebP To PNG Converter</a></li>
   </p>

   <h3>SEO Tip</h3>